 Home insurance premiums depend on factors including where you live, what type of home you live in, the age and condition of your home, your plan’s deductible, and your insurance loss history.

 The average cost of home insurance in the United States is $1,915 annually, or $160 per month, according to a survey from NerdWallet.
+This may also vary depending on any additional coverages needed.

 In addition to your premium, you should factor in the cost of your deductible.
 This is the amount you will have to pay out of pocket if you need to make a claim.
 Deductible amounts will vary based on your level of coverage.